-Taxpayer A, age 43, represents that a distribution from TSA B, a tax shelter annuity retirement account, totaling Amount D was directly rolled over into Account T established at Credit Union T. Taxpayer A asserts that her failure to accomplish a rollover within the 60-day period prescribed by section 402(c)(3)(A) was due to error on the part of Credit Union T.
+Taxpayer A, age 57, represents that she received a distribution from a tax shelter annuity (TSA) retirement account totaling Amount G. Taxpayer A asserts that her failure to accomplish a rollover within the 60-day period prescribed by section 402(c)(3)(A) was due to her reliance on erroneous advice given to her by her financial advisor in connection with the rollover.